passthejoe/zen-of-debian/README.md

 **June 14, 2020:** I agree with [the movement that says](https://www.zdnet.com/article/github-to-replace-master-with-alternative-term-to-avoid-slavery-references/) the technology terms "master/slave" should go away, and the primary Git (and GitHub and Codeberg) repository in this project is now called `main`.

-I'm still trying to get this right, and the two remote repos aren't helping.
-I have a Git config file set up so I can push to both repos with one command, and that is currently not working.
+I'm still trying to get this right, and having two remote repos isn't helping.
+I have a Git config file set up so I can push to both repos with one command, and that is not working.
+I am pushing to the repos with individual commands, and that is working for now.